-(17) Loan Term and Rate - The loan term may be up to forty (40) years, with prepayment subject to the terms of these Procedures and the Connecticut General Statutes.
+(16) Loan Term and Rate - The loan term may be up to forty (40) years, with prepayment subject to the terms of these Procedures and the Connecticut General Statutes.
 The interest rate may be fixed or variable, as determined by the Authority.
-Subject to statutory requirements, subordinated financing may be allowed on a case-by-case basis and may be in the form of an unsecured or secured loan, as determined and approved by the Authority.
+Subject to statutory requirements, debt subordinated to Authority financing may be allowed on a case-by-case basis and may be in the form of an unsecured or secured loan, as determined and approved by the Authority.

-(18) Mortgage Insurance - In the Authority's discretion, mortgage insurance or other forms of credit enhancement may be required.
+(17) Mortgage Insurance - In the Authority's discretion, mortgage insurance or other forms of credit enhancement may be required.

-(19) Consultants - Should an applicant/mortgagor elect to retain a housing development consultant, resident training consultant, or other such consulting services, then the fees of such consultants shall be excluded from the development budget.
-At the option of the applicant/mortgagor, such consultants may be compensated from the Authority-approved DAF.
+(18) Consultants - Should an applicant/mortgagor elect to retain a housing development consultant, resident training consultant, or other such consulting services, then the fees of such consultants shall be excluded from the development budget.
+At the option of the applicant/ mortgagor, such consultants may be compensated from the Authority-approved DAF.

-(20) General Contractor Overhead and Profit and General Requirements -
+(19) General Contractor Overhead and Profit and General Requirements -

-(a) Overhead and profit should not exceed seven percent (7%) of the total costs for site and building improvements in the construction contract; i.e., Divisions 2 through 16 of the construction contract documents.
+(a) Overhead should not exceed two percent (2%) and profit should not exceed six percent (6%) of the total costs for site and building improvements in the construction contract; i.e., Divisions 2 through 16 of the construction contract documents.

-(b) General Requirements, exclusive of bond premium costs, if applicable, should not exceed nine percent (9%) of the total costs for site and building improvements in the construction contract; i.e., Divisions 2 through 16 of the construction contract documents.
+(b) General Requirements, exclusive of bond premium costs, if applicable, should not exceed six percent (6%) of the total costs for site and building improvements in the construction contract; i.e., Divisions 2 through 16 of the construction contract documents.

-(c) At the Authority's discretion, the maximum percentage amounts paid to a general contractor for overhead and profit may exceed seven percent (7%) and for general requirements may exceed nine percent (9%) so long as the total amount paid to a general contractor for overhead, profit and general requirements does not exceed a cumulative total of sixteen percent (16%).
+(c) At the Authority's discretion, the maximum percentage amounts paid to a general contractor for overhead and profit may exceed eight percent (8%) and for general requirements may exceed six percent (6%) so long as the total amount paid to a general contractor for overhead, profit and general requirements does not exceed a cumulative total of fourteen percent (14%).